QuinnCG/OpenGLSandbox/README.md

-# OpenGLSandbox
+# OpenGL Sandbox

-A personel sandbox for me to learn about as well as test various OpenGL rendering techniques or just play around with ideas.
+A personel sandbox for me to experiment with OpenGL in.
+The project is made up of some top-level code that is reused through-out the various applications.
+You can find all the applications inside 'Source/Applications'.